 Currently, there is not set time frame in which your current CPAP prescription expires.
 Unlike other prescriptions in which annual clinic visits are required to assess any prescription changes, CPAP users are not required to have regular sleep studies to verify any pressure change needs.

 We hear about patients all the time that have had their CPAP devices for many years without ever coming in to have a second study performed.
 And oddly enough, in some cases, this is just fine.
-Especially when there hasn't been any major changes or events in the patient's life that would necessitate a second study.
+Especially when there haven't been any major changes or events in the patient's life that would necessitate a second study.
 However, there are circumstances that would lead to a patient needing to have a follow-up sleep study, or at least a titration study.

 Reasons to have a second sleep study for CPAP users